-Totally authentic Edwardian Teddy Boy, Paul Trainor from Manchester.
+Totally authentic Edwardian Teddy Boy, Paul Trainor from Eccles, Lancashire.

 This is a site where Teddy Boys & Girls who are committed to the 1950's neo-Edwardian lifestyle can access current and historical information, news, details of events and view photographs from Teddy Boy and Rock 'n' Roll events.